Dr Peverelli teaches course in Renmin Summer School

 Dr. Peverelli accompanies Theological delegation

-VU University's Faculty of Theology and the School of Philosophy of Renmin University held a symposium on the Religion and Social Cohesion October 10 - 11, 2012.
+VU Amsterdam's Faculty of Theology and the School of Philosophy of Renmin University held a symposium on the Religion and Social Cohesion October 10 - 11, 2012.
 Dr. Peverelli took part in the organisation of this historic event as internal advisor.
 The symposium was very successful, and we expect to add a number of research projects in this field to our China Research Centre's activities in the very near future.
 The photograph shows our visit to the Buddhist Academy of China on October 12, 2012.
 For more photographs click here.

 Dr. Peverelli recruits Chinese PhD candidates

-VCRC’s Dr. Peverelli represented VU University at the annual PhD Workshop in Beijing for the second time.
+VCRC’s Dr. Peverelli represented VU Amsterdam at the annual PhD Workshop in Beijing for the second time.
 It is a unique event at which foreign universities get together in the ballroom of the prestigious Hong Kong Macao Centre in Beijing to receive Chinese students from all parts of the country who intend to do get a PhD degree abroad.
 Unlike last year, we have attempted to introduce candidates to VU professors before the event, and concentrate on getting acquainted with the candidates personally during the Workshop.
 This strategy seems to have been a good choice.
 We will keep you informed of the progress.

 Funding for dialogue seminars "The future of work, care, and welfare in EUrope and China"